 Going into a shop is a rare treat for me these days.
 I have been to the hospital twice for kidney check-ups and nipped into the in-hospital shop when I was there.
 And I went into the post office shop in the village twice in the last few weeks – once after my COVID19 vaccination and again to send something to one of my sisters in America.
 So, much like those visits, this visit was a little overstimulating.

 Yes, going into a small local shop is an overstimulating treat for me these days!
 I am no longer used to being able to select groceries in real-time, and that tends to lead to a bit of impulse buying – which means I got a pack of crisps for my lunch, too.
-(I regretted the salt-hit half-way through the snack.)
+(I regretted the salt hit halfway through the snack.)

 I know that I have to be cautious and COVID19 safe, but I am pleased to say that I feel a little more confident about re-joining society right now.
-I don’t think I’ll be ready for a crowded shop in a city centre, but I do feel safe in my rural village shop.
+I don’t think I’ll be ready for a crowded shop in the city centre, but I do feel safe in my rural village shop.
 And that means that I will have to make more regular visits over the next few weeks.

-My intention is to enjoy little visits to the village every couple of weeks right now.
+I intend to enjoy little visits to the village every couple of weeks right now.
 Then, when I can see that things are continuing to improve, I can go to the shop more regularly.
 And, eventually, maybe I will feel ready to go to the beer garden or an outdoor café.
 And then, one day, maybe I will make it into a full grocery store.

 I will likely be very cautious for quite some time, but I am feeling more hopeful right now.
 In fact, I am feeling quite hopeful that I might be able to do some local travelling soon.
 And I am hopeful that I might manage to get home to America to visit my parents this calendar year.
-Yes, hopeful is a good feeling, indeed!
+Yes, hope is a good feeling, indeed!

 Anyhow, I don’t know if I will step much further into society than the village shop anytime soon.
 But at least I am thinking about it.
 And that is a positive sign!